rohan2017/BMP388_DEV_I2C/README.md

 The BMP388 barometer contains a 512 byte FIFO memory, capable of storing and burst reading up to 72 temperature and pressure measurements in NORMAL_MODE.

-By default the BMP388_DEV library always enables temperature, pressure, altitude and sensor time, however this function allows these and other parameters to be changed.
+By default the BMP388_DEV library always enables temperature, pressure, altitude and sensor time.
+Sensor time is the internal timing of the BMP388 barometer, the datasheet however does not specify the time's units.
+Additional p

+Subsampling divides down the FIFO sampling rate down further with the settings from OFF, DIV2, DIV4,...DIV128.
+Data select determines whether the data placed in the FIFO is unfiltered or filtered by the IIR filter.

 The parameters include pressure enable, altitude enable, sensor time enable, subsampling rate and data select:

 ```
-bmp388.enableFIFO(PRES_ENABLE, ALT_ENABLE, SUBSAMPLETIME_OFF, FILTERED);
+bmp388.enableFIFO(PRES_ENABLED, ALT_ENABLED, TIME_ENABLED, SUBSAMPLETIME_OFF, FILTERED);	// Enable FIFO with default argurments
 ```

 Alternatively, to enable the FIFO with default settings and without arguments: